decentology/dappstarter-core/README.md

 To view your dapp, open your browser to http://localhost:5000

-If you encounter any problems at this step, visit [https://support.trycrypto.com](https://support.trycrypto.com) for help.
+We ♥️ developers and want you to have an awesome experience.
+You should be experiencing Dappiness at this point.
+If not, let us know and we will help.
+Visit [https://support.trycrypto.com](https://support.trycrypto.com) or hit us up on Twitter @TryCrypto.

 ## Smart Contract